facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 In this case, this method is used to prevent this information from being sent to the platform.

-In the configuration data (VideoIDConfigurationData) you can also modify:

-- **sectionTime**: Time that will remain on each screen of the process in ms

-- **mode**: Mode that will be applied for recording.
-The possible VideoIdMode values will be:

-- ONLY_FACE: You only have to show your face during the process.

-- FACE_DOCUMENT_FRONT: You have to show the face and front of the document.

-- FACE_DOCUMENT_FRONT_BACK: You have to show the face, front and back of the document.

-- **showCompletedTutorial**: Indicates whether you want to show the complete tutorial of the process or only the simplified version.

-- **<u>optional</u> data that is normally included within the license**

-- **tenantId**: Tenant identifier that refers to the current client, necessary for the connection to the video service.

-- **url**: Path to the video socket.

-- **apiKey**: ApiKey required for connection to the video socket.

 ---

 ## 7. Reception of the result